Anveks/Angular-Theory-and-Practice/README.md

       ]
     })

+NB: Each new component added to the app's html file automatically gets added to the module file.

 # Components

 An Angular component is a building block of an Angular application that controls a part of the user interface.
 To create a new component, open the terminal and type:

     ng g c folder-name/component-name

+NB: In case you don't want test-file in your new component, just add: --skip-tests after the command.

 Each component consists of: